jeanCarloMachado/htmlLimitations/reviews/html5-games-most-wanted.md

 functionality to the shader can improve perfomance and offer a wide range of cool effects and realism.

-When creating a geme, you should plan what you whish to accomplish and how to implement it (at a high level) before you write any code.

 One can only hope that as browser technology progress and WebGL becomes more robustly supported, the guarantees on frame rate will become more robust as well.